 Ta’amu, Phillips help Ole Miss over Texas Tech 47-27

-HOUSTON (AP) — Jordan Ta'amu threw for 336 yards and two touchdowns and Scottie Phillips ran for a career-high 204 yards and two more scores to give Mississippi a 47-27 win over Texas Tech on Saturday.
+Ta’amu threw for 336 yards and two touchdowns and Scottie Phillips ran for a career-high 204 yards and two more scores to give Mississippi the 47-27 win.

 Phillips extended Mississippi’s lead to 37-20 when scampered 65 yards for a touchdown with about seven minutes left in the third quarter.

 Da’Leon Ward’s second touchdown on a 9-yard run got Texas Tech within 10 later in the third, but Ta’amu found Brown for a 34-yard touchdown pass on the second play of the fourth quarter to make it 44-27.

 Ole Miss coach Matt Luke liked the way Ta’amu spread the ball around on Saturday.

 “We go to space and if they want to double-team one we’re able to go to the others so I think that’s pretty unique,” Luke said.
 “It did work out with a lot of balance and that’s good.”

 Texas Tech freshman Alan Bowman was 29 of 49 for 273 yards and a touchdown after taking over late in the first quarter when starter McLane Carter was injured.

 “True freshman, first game, that type of atmosphere, just took a while I think for him to settle in,” coach Kliff Kingsbury said.
 “I was proud of how he protected the football, that’s what we asked him to do.
 Protect the ball.
 Led some nice drives, a couple we’d like to have back, but I thought overall he handled himself well.”